Master's Programme in ICT Innovation (EIT Digital Master School) – Human-Computer Interaction and Design

 Please note that both ENTRY and EXIT universities might be subject to changes.
 Kindly check before applying.

-The first year of the programme is offered by Aalto University, KTH, University Paris-Sud, University of Twente, Technical University of Madrid UPM and Polytechnic University of Milan (Polimi).
+The first year of the programme is offered by Aalto University, Royal Institute of Technology (KTH), Sweden, University Paris-Sud, France, University of Twente, The Netherlands, Technical University of Madrid (UPM), Spain, and Polytechnic University of Milan (Polimi), Italy.
 It comprises of the courses in the following core areas, complemented with the courses of the entrepreneurial minor:

 - Introduction Human-Computer Interaction